Installation

 - Go to

-/ycode/welcome(e.g.https://your-project.vercel.app/ycode/welcome). - Follow the setup wizard to create your admin account and run database migrations.
+/ycode/welcome(e.g.https://your-project.vercel.app/ycode/welcome). - Follow the setup wizard to connect Supabase and run database migrations.
+The wizard detects whether you are on Vercel and adjusts the flow accordingly.

 /ycode.